Abstract

 }

-Data Objects can receive read() or write() requests when a Data Manager is requesting access to a Data Point.
+Data Objects can receive read(), write(), or any other custom requests from a Data Manager requesting access to a Data Point.

-The function setODCImplementation() SHOULD enable the delegation of the the management function to an IODC implementation.
+As such, Data Objects respond to a gating mechanism given by a single Data Index.
+The function setDIImplementation() SHOULD enable the delegation of the the management function to an IDataIndex implementation.

 Data Point Structure